• Skip to primary navigation

 Instructions

-• Put the lid on and place in the refrigerator for at least 5 hours or overnight.
+• Refrigerate overnight.
+Cover with a lid and refrigerate for at least 5 hours or overnight.

 Notes